foundation/foundation-sites/docs/pages/prototyping.md

 ### Text Decoration

-Text Decoration can be use to underline, overline, or line-through a text.
+Text Decoration can be used to underline, overline, or line-through a text.
 You can change the text decoration by adding `.text-underline`, `text-overline`, `text-line-through` to an element.

 ```html
 <p class="text-underline">Lorem ipsum dolor sit amet, consectetur adipisicing elit. </p>